Anna (Frozen): Design and characterization

 When asked about Anna's biggest charm, Bell said that "her charm is caught somewhere between her sincerity and optimism.
 Anna is genuine, sincere and compounded with optimism, and eternally optimistic people are the most charismatic people, much more attractive than those with a bad mood."
 She also expressed why the character seemed so loveable to her, "To have Anna in a situation where she starts the movie without any friends, because her lifestyle hasn't allowed her to have a full kingdom.
 She runs around, because she wants friends."
 Bell called the film's story is "another turning point" for Disney animation because the love depicted in this story is the love between siblings, a non-romantic love.
 Anna wants the world and she wants to explore, but she also wants to nurture the relationships around her, particularly the family relationship.
 "It's very non-traditional for a Disney movie," she added.

 Regarding Bell's influence on Anna, director Chris Buck said her personality was just so fun and energetic.
 "We had an Anna character but Kristen really came in and pushed it and made it even funnier and even sweeter I think, and more believable as a three-dimensional character," he said.
 He also admitted that he "fell in love with [Bell]'s voice and [Bell]'s spirit".
 Director Jennifer Lee said that she loved Bell because the actress shared a similarity with her, that girls could be funny.
 "So she was a fantastic collaborator," Lee added.
-Songwriting duo Kristen-Anderson Lopez and Robert Lopez later commented that they had written a lot of first songs for Kristen, for Anna but, "The more we were working with Kristen Bell, the more, the more she influenced."
-They quickly understand who Anna was because Anna's Kristen Bell.
+Songwriting duo Kristen-Anderson Lopez and Robert Lopez later commented that they had written a lot of first songs for Bell, for Anna but, "The more we were working with Kristen Bell, the more, the more she influenced."
+They quickly understand who Anna was because Bell.